What are the Most Predictable Year-to-Year Stats for Running Backs?

 Touchdowns are generally known to be the most volatile stat (and therefore the hardest to predict), but we should also exercise caution when using a back's previous-year per-touch data as a reference point for projections.

-Consider Arian Foster -- arguably the most consistent fantasy running back in recent history -- and his yearly yards per touch from 2010 through 2014:
+Consider LeSean McCoy -- one of the more consistent fantasy running back in recent history -- and his yearly yards per carry from 2010 through 2016:

-Foster's range of outcomes may seem relatively small, but assuming a 300-touch season, the difference between Foster’s best and worst yards per touch figure would result in a gap of 400 total yards.
+McCoay's range of outcomes may seem relatively small, but assuming a 300-carry season, the difference between McCoy’s best and worst yards per touch figure would result in a gap of roughly 400 yards.
 Even the most consistent fantasy scorers are susceptible to large swings in efficiency from season to season.